 Today there are many options for treatment.
 These can include a combination of observation, surgery, as well as injecting the malformation with medicines that shrink the size of the vessels, called sclerotherapy.
 There are also medications within clinical trials that are potential options for severe malformations.

 Lymphatic malformations are composed of malformed lymphatic channels.
 They are present at birth but may be delayed in recognition until they enlarge and become symptomatic.
-90% are recognized by two years of age.
+90 percent are recognized by two years of age.
 They are often mixed with venous malformations and for this reason, look similar to venous malformations.
 They may fluctuate in size in response to a cold or infection occurring within the body.

 Today there are many options for treatment.
 These can include a combination of observation, surgery, or sclerotherapy—injecting the malformation with medicines that shrink the size of the vessels.
 There are also medications within clinical trials that are potential options for severe malformations.

-Venous malformation on lip
+Venous malformation on lip before and after surgical excision.

 Capillary malformations are composed of malformed dilated capillary vessels.
 They are present at birth but may darken in coloration and the skin may thicken as the person ages.
 Because they are very close to the skin surface they appear red/purple and have a discreet borders.
 If they are located in specific areas of the face, they should be further investigated for a related syndrome called, Sturge Weber.
 Treatment depends upon the degree of deformity and can include laser.